guardinfo-spam/VirtualFootie/README.md

 It starts by signing one player every hour with =sign command

-Players are added or removed from the main 11 players using =starters add playerID or =starters rm playerId
+Players are added or removed from the main 11 players using =starters add playerID or =starters rm playerID

 The name of the team can be set with =name NewName

+The players in the club can be viewed with the =club command

+Your main 11 can be viewed with =team

 you can play others using =friendly DiscordHandle